PETRA: Parallel End-to-end Training with Reversible Architectures: Conclusion

-This work was supported by Project ANR-21-CE23-0030 ADONIS, EMERG-ADONIS from Alliance SU, and Sorbonne Center for Artificial Intelligence (SCAI) of Sorbonne University (IDEX SUPER 11-IDEX-0004).
+This work was supported by Project ANR-21-CE23-0030 ADONIS and PEPR IA on grant SHARP ANR-23-PEIA-0008, and Sorbonne Center for Artificial Intelligence (SCAI) of Sorbonne University (IDEX SUPER 11-IDEX-0004).
+EB acknowledges funding from FRQNT New Scholar and support for computation from CFI.
+SR acknowledges funding from European Union under GA no. 101135782 (MANOLO project).
 This work was granted access to the AI resources of IDRIS under the allocations 2023-A0151014526 made by GENCI.
-We thank polymathic-ai for the relevant discussions.